innogames/serveradmin/docs/extending.rst

    with MVC pattern, think of views being the controllers and the templates the views.

-model:
+models:
-   The model will contain your application logic.
+   The models will contain your application logic.
 This is mostly your database structure and operations on on it, but also stuff that's not related to the database.
 In your application you will find a ``models.py`` where you can put your code in.
+Django calls a class inheriting ``django.db.models.Model`` a model, which should not be mistaken for the models itself (e.g. a class for your database table and operations vs. your application logic in general)

-view:
+viewe:
-   The view will get the input from the user and ask the model for the execution of operations or fetch data from the model to pass it to the template.
+   The views will get the input from the user and ask the model for the execution of operations or fetch data from the model to pass it to the template.
 As already said, it's known as the controller in the MVC pattern.
    You will add your view functions to the ``views.py`` in your application.

-template:
+templates:
    The template is - in most cases - just an ordinary HTML file with some template markup to display the data it got from the view.
 They usually reside in a directory named ``yourapp/templates/yourapp``.
 You have to